 B. The filing of a Joinder in Pleading indicates the endorsing party's adoption of the entire Joined Pleading, without exception.
 To bring additional facts, issues or other matters before the court, the endorsing party must file a separate or supplemental pleading.
+The endorsing party must give notice to all persons entitled to notice of the original Petition, and their attorneys of record, in the same manner as required for an original pleading.
 A party served with such Joinder in Pleading may move, demur, or otherwise plead to the Joinder in Pleading in the same manner as to an original pleading.

-C. The Joinder in Pleading must be served upon all persons entitled to notice of the original pleading, and their attorneys of record, in the same manner as required for an original pleading.
+C. The Joinder in Pleading must be served upon all parties and interested persons as evidenced by a persons entitled to notice of the original pleading, and their attorneys of record, in the same manner as required for an original pleading.
 A Proof of Service must be filed with the court prior to the hearing on the Joined Pleading.